CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 Project Description
 ===================

-In this project we will develop co-simulation infrastructure to enable the design space exploration of robotics SoCs.
+In this project we develop co-simulation infrastructure to enable the design space exploration of robotics SoCs.
 As a driving application, we will look at autonomous quadrotor systems.
 This is because UAVs make for an interesting design point due to the interactions between latency,